+Have you noticed that your daily hair loss is increasing?
+Are you concerned about your hair loss?
+Whether hair loss is a new concern or an ongoing condition, you are not alone.
 Hair loss (alopecia) is one of the most common concerns we diagnose and treat at BAXT CosMedical®.
-As board certified dermatologists, Dr. Rebecca Baxt and Dr. Saida Baxt are specially trained to diagnose and treat challenging hair diseases.
+Dr. Rebecca Baxt, a board-certified dermatologist, is specially trained to diagnose and treat challenging hair diseases.

-Many people believe that hair loss only affects your scalp but many also experience hair loss on their entire body.
-The most common type of hair loss reported by men and women is permanent hair loss, or baldness.
+Many people believe that hair loss only affects your scalp, but many also experience hair loss on their entire body.
+The most common type of hair loss reported by men and women is hormonal hair loss or androgenetic alopecia.

 What Are The Most Common Types Of Hair Loss In Men And Women?

-The most common type of hair loss reported by patients is due to heredity.
-Names for hair loss conditions are as follows:
+However, the most common type of hair loss reported by patients is due to heredity.
+Hair loss affects men and women.
+Many people are primarily familiar with male-pattern baldness, but it affects both sexes.

-- Many women experience hair loss after having a child.
-This type of hair loss is related to hormones.
+- Stress induced hair loss – Many omen experience hair loss after having a child.
+This type of hair loss is called telogen effluvium.

 - Alopecia areata – this disorder is believed to be caused by an autoimmune disease.
 Simply stated, it is when the body’s immune system attacks its own hair.
-With this condition you will see round patches of hair loss not only on the scalp but elsewhere on the body.
+With this condition you will see round patches of hair loss on the scalp and sometimes elsewhere on the body.

 - Cicatricial (scarring) alopecia – this disorder is rare as it destroys a person’s hair follicles.
 Scar tissue then forms which blocks growth of new hair follicles.